BrightKittisak/BrightKittisak/README.md

 <em><small>I believe in continuous learning and creating projects that solve real-world problems.</small></em>

-🚀 I’m currently focused on learning and building projects with **React, TypeScript, Node.js, and PostgreSQL**.
+🚀 I’m currently focused on learning and building projects with **React, TypeScript, Node.js, and MongoDB**.

 📚 I love open-source and sharing knowledge.
 You’ll find resources on modern web development including React, Next.js, Tailwind CSS, and more in my GitHub repositories.